-On ezCater, you still have to promote your catering business yourself to stand a chance.
+On ezCater ordering software, you still have to promote your catering business yourself to stand a chance.
 If that’s the case, why not do so using a platform where you don’t have to sacrifice commissions to a third-party?

 Take Charlton Becker of Charlton Becker Catering, for example.